gonuke/chtc_usage_tools/Readme.md

 parseUsage.py source database

 source:   a URI that points to the source of the usage data, for example:

-    * mbox:local_file.mbox   is a local file in the mbox format, potentially with many daily email messages
+* `mbox:local_file.mbox` is a local file in the mbox format, potentially with many daily email messages
-  * file:local_file.html   is a local file containing a single set of daily usage data perhaps saved from the website
+* `file:local_file.html` is a local file containing a single set of daily usage data perhaps saved from the website
-  * http://server.wisc.edu/usage_data.html is a remote file containing a single set of daily usage data
+* `http://server.wisc.edu/usage_data.html` is a remote file containing a single set of daily usage data

 database: an sqlite database file

+**Comments**

 From each daily report, the list of individual user data is parsed and stored in two tables of an SQLite database: